lucas-mior/gummibbs/README.md

   deleted
 - Snapshots that have no corresponding boot entry get one.
 The kernel is recovered from the snapshot root and the initramfs is generated
-  * Only mkinitcpio and booster supported.
-If the snapshot contains both booster and mkinitcpio installed, then the one in the default boot entry will be selected.
+  * If the snapshot contains more than one initramfs generator installed, then the one in the default boot entry will be selected.
 This could very well introduce a wrong boot entry, if you happened to e.g.  install booster but not use it, snapshot it, and then start using it later.
   * It is possible to get a wrong boot entry if the snapshot is messed up, or if you have more than one kernel save in `/lib/modules` (the most recent will be selected)